lifeitech/lifeitech.github.io/_tabs/notes.md

 ## Bilinear Forms and Sesquilinear Forms

-In this article, we give a detailed look at bilinear/sesquilinear forms in linear algebra.
+In this article, we give a detailed look at bilinear and sesquilinear forms in linear algebra.
 We’re interested in conditions under which a form possesses an orthonormal basis.
-It turns out that this is true if and only if it is (Hermitian) symmetric and positive definite (Theo- rem 2.32).
+It turns out that this is true if and only if it is (Hermitian) symmetric and positive definite.
 We show that the symmetry condition is due to symmetry of orthogonality.
 We then discuss operators and quadratic forms using our theory of bilinear forms.

 {% include pdf-block.html abbr="bilinear"
                           filename="bilinear-form.pdf"